JoshDavid/EasyGUI/README.md

 R ← {p} NotifyError msg
 - P is the namespace result of the ‘specifyParams’ function.
 P is optional.
 - R is non-existent right now.
 No result is currently returned.
 May change this to return a shy result
 - Msg is the message you want displayed in the dialog box.
-Msg can be a vector of items or a single item.
+Msg can be an array of items or a single item.
 Character, Numeric, or Mixed.
-Msg will be formatted to one string.
+If Msg is a matrix, line breaks will be added to each row.

 This function displays a dialog box with a red background and white text color.